underscore-finance/underscore-docs/vaults.md

 # Vaults: AI-Managed Yield for Everyone

 Underscore Vaults are AI-managed yield strategies wrapped into standard ERC-4626 tokens.
 Deposit assets, receive vault shares that represent your stake in an actively managed portfolio.
-The AI continuously finds the best yields and rebalances across DeFi protocols — you just hold the token.
+The vault AI agent monitors yields around the clock — catching rate spikes, monitoring liquidity risk, claiming rewards, rebalancing across protocols — while you just hold the token.

+Vaults are non-custodial.
+Your assets stay yours.
+Withdraw anytime, no permissions required.

 The key difference from a normal [Underscore Wallet](user-wallet.md): your position isn't locked.
 Vault shares are composable tokens you can use anywhere in DeFi — trade them, use them as collateral, bridge them cross-chain.
 The underlying AI strategy keeps running no matter where your tokens go.